 - It weighs 1000 kg/m3

-It is a well known fact that water will slow a fires growth.
-This can be written as a simple equation to illustrate the combustion process.
+It is a well-known fact that water will slow the growth of a fire, and this can be written as a simple equation to illustrate the combustion process.

 Heat of Ignition + Oxygen + Fuel > λH(Heat) + Products of Combustion